ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/storage/ypath.md

 ### Suffix { #rich_ypath_suffix }

-The `<suffix>`part is either empty or indicates columns and/or ranges of rows in the processed table.
+The `<suffix>`part is either empty or indicates columns and/or ranges of rows in the referenced table.

 The column selection modifier, if any, is always specified first, followed by the row selection modifier, if there is one.